 C1.
-A first warning is given, clearly stating how the student has failed to meet expectations and failed to take responsibility for their behaviour or actions
+A chance - A first warning is given, clearly stating how the student has failed to meet expectations and failed to take responsibility for their behaviour or actions.

 C2.
-A second consequence is given.
-This will result in a 10 minute break or lunch detention where the student will discuss their behaviour with the teacher using restorative structures and reflect on how to make better choices.
+Time to change - A second consequence is given.
+This will result in a 10-minute break or lunch detention where the student will discuss their behaviour with the teacher using restorative structures and reflect on how to make better choices.

 C3.
-If a third consequence is given within a lesson, a 30 minute community service is given.
+Accept the consequence - If a third consequence is given within a lesson, a 30-minute community service is given.
 This is held at a dedicated time in the week and supervised by the teaching team on rotation.
 During this time a restorative reflection will take place.
 Parents will be informed through Arbor and a follow up call will be made by the teacher.

-Each consequence is recorded on the school data system by the teacher at the end of the lesson
+Each consequence is recorded on the school data system by the teacher at the end of the lesson.